Building three interconnected systems that enabled 300+ annual tests while improving quality which proved velocity and rigor can compound, not compete

 Layer 3 - Fixing How Knowledge Persisted: AI Infrastructure & Automated Stakeholder Reporting

-This eliminated the peeking effect (stakeholders reviewing preliminary results before statistical significance) while scaling awareness of experimentation beyond the core CRO team to UX designers and developers building the variants.
+This eliminated the peeking effect (stakeholders reviewing early results before statistical significance) while scaling awareness of experimentation beyond the core CRO team to UX designers and developers building the variants.

 The 31% success rate improvement deserves context.
-A rising success rate can be a warning sign — it can mean teams are playing it safe.
+A rising success rate can be a sign that teams are playing it safe.
 In this case, the improvement came from filtering low-conviction ideas faster, not from avoiding bold hypotheses.
 The Momentum Framework meant ideas entering the test queue were already evidence-anchored, which increased the probability they'd move metrics when shipped.

 Across 5 product squads, 20+ stakeholders were kept informed automatically.
 The peeking effect was structurally reduced, protecting statistical integrity.
-UX and engineering teams were brought into the experimentation feedback loop for the first time — creating a direct connection between the people building solutions and the results those solutions generated.
+UX and engineering teams were brought into the experimentation feedback loop which created a direct connection between the people building solutions and the results those solutions generated.

 The insight that underpins this work is simple: velocity without foundations creates noise.
 Foundations without velocity create stagnation.
 High-performing programmes build both simultaneously.